entando-k8s/entando-k8s-operator-common/README.md

 ### org.entando.kubernetes.controller.spi.deployable.Secretive

 This interface has to be implemented by those Deployable that need Kubernetes secrets for working.
-Currently all you have to do with this interface is to override `buildSecrets()` method returning all needed secrets and they will be bound to the pod that is about to be deployed.
+Currently all you have to do with this interface is to override `getSecrets()` method returning all needed secrets and they will be bound to the pod that is about to be deployed.

 ### org.entando.kubernetes.controller.spi.container.TrustStoreAware